 If sensitivity changes are enabled, you can:

-- Decrease the sensitivity to reduce background noise in noisy situations - Increase the sensitivity to hear very soft sounds in quiet situations
+- Decrease the sensitivity of the implant sound to reduce background noise in noisy situations. - Increase the sensitivity of the implant sound to hear very soft sounds in quiet situations.

 To change the microphone sensitivity: